 - Stir in coconut and almonds.
-Chill dough for about 1 hour.
+Chill the dough for about 1 hour.

 - Shape into walnut sized balls and place on ungreased baking sheets.
 Bake for 8 minutes.

-- Remove from oven and make depression in center of each ball with thumb or a teaspoon measuring spoon. ( You may have to take them out half way and re-make the impressions with the same measuring spoon you used the first time.
+- Remove from the oven and make a depression in the center of each ball with your thumb or a teaspoon measuring spoon. ( You may have to take them out halfway and re-make the impressions with the same measuring spoon you used the first time.
 The cookie has a tendency to puff up a little).

-- Return to oven and bake for another 12 - 15 minutes longer or just until lightly brown.
+- Return to the oven and bake for another 12–15 minutes longer or just until lightly brown.
 Cool on sheets.